Probing dynamical dark energy with late-time data: Evidence, tensions, and the limits of the $w_0w_a$CDM framework: Data and Methodology

 Our analysis is based on the following combinations of cosmological datasets: \begin{itemize} \item \textbf{CMB}: the \textit{Planck}+ACT datasets described in Section~\ref{subsec:data}; \item \textbf{CMB+SDSS}: combining CMB data with the final pre-DESI BAO consensus results from the completed SDSS-IV program (BOSS+eBOSS)~\cite{eBOSS:2020yzd}, which comprise 14 BAO measurements providing a robust pre-DESI benchmark for comparison; \item \textbf{CMB+DESI}: combining CMB data with the latest DESI DR2 BAO measurements for comparison with contemporary large-scale structure constraints; \item \textbf{CMB+BAOtr}: incorporating the two-dimensional (angular/transverse) BAO measurements, which provide a complementary late-time distance probe with reduced dependence on the fiducial cosmology assumptions used in standard three-dimensional BAO analyses, though with weaker constraining power; \item \textbf{CMB+PP\&SH0ES}: combining the CMB data with the PantheonPlus sample calibrated by SH0ES SN Ia measurements; \item \textbf{CMB+PP\&SH0ES+BAOtr}: extending the previous combination by further including the angular/transverse BAO measurements. \end{itemize}

-We focus on three key sets of parameters: the CPL parameters $(w_0, w_a)$, which directly probe the dynamical nature of dark energy; the Hubble constant $H_0$, whose comparison with a recent high-precision local determination (H0DN) provides a quantitative assessment of the Hubble tension; and the sound horizon $r_{\mathrm d}$ and its combination with the Hubble constant, $r_{\mathrm d} H_0$, which help to diagnose whether discrepancies among different data combinations and cosmological models originate from early- or late-time physics.
+We focus on three key sets of parameters: the CPL parameters $(w_0, w_a)$, which directly probe the dynamical nature of dark energy; the Hubble constant $H_0$, whose comparison with a recent high-precision local determination (H0DN) provides a quantitative assessment of the Hubble tension; and the sound horizon $r_{\mathrm d}$ and its combination with the Hubble constant, $r_{\mathrm d} H_0$, which help diagnose how, in a framework with standard pre-recombination physics, discrepancies among data combinations are absorbed by $r_{\mathrm d}H_0$ and the late-time expansion history rather than by an independently varying sound horizon.

 For each dataset combination and model, we compute posterior constraints on these parameters using weighted samples from the \texttt{PolyChord} chains.
 We quantify the tension in $H_0$ by comparing posterior samples from different dataset combinations, avoiding Gaussian assumptions so that the results remain reliable even for skewed or non-Gaussian distributions.